 • The most commonly observed components of the composite safety endpoint were protocol-defined hypertension (4 participants in Cohort 1, Injectafer arm) and death due to any cause (2 participants in Cohort 1, oral iron arm).1

-Injectafer provided a significantly greater increase in Hb
+Injectafer provided a greater increase in Hb1

 • Cohort 2 consisted of patients who tolerated oral iron poorly or were inappropriate for treatment with oral iron1